BeepBoopBit/HLInt/Documentation/main.md

 #### Constructor

 * SymbolTable()
-    * Private Constructor to deploy a singleton class
+    * Private Constructor to deploy a singleton class.
 * SymbolTable(SymbolTable const&)
-    * Private Copy Constructor to avoid multiple copy of the class
+    * Private Copy Constructor to avoid multiple copy of the class.

 #### Methods

 * void operator=(SymbolTable const&) = delete
-    * Deleted assignment operator since the SymbolTable is a sigleton
+    * Deleted assignment operator since the SymbolTable is a sigleton.

 ### LexicalAnalyzer